Voids in mineral aggregate

-Voids in Mineral Aggregate or VMA is the intergranular space occupied by asphalt and air in a compacted asphalt mixture.
+Voids in Mineral Aggregate (VMA) is the intergranular space occupied by asphalt and air in a compacted asphalt mixture.
 In a component diagram, it is the sum of the volume of air and the volume of effective asphalt.
 The volume of absorbed asphalt is not considered to be a part of VMA because it is part of the pore structure of the mineral aggregate.